vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 {% endhighlight %}

-Ok we got a lot of work until here, you can check complete code at [this gist](https://gist.github.com/vieiramanoel/3de09d6aaa6964fe28c161d18749dda0)
+Ok, this was a lot of, you can check complete code at [this gist](https://gist.github.com/vieiramanoel/3de09d6aaa6964fe28c161d18749dda0)

 We defined our structure, and **HOW TO** operate on that.